Proprietors of Boston Goods & Curiosities

 Old Try was founded by Micah and Marianna Whitson: two Southerners who moved to New England and couldn’t convince themselves to leave.
 Each one is letterpress printed from original wood type and hand cut plates in Somerville on 100% cotton paper.

 Porcelain and Stone’s jewelry draws inspiration from New England’s coastline, featuring ceramic, nautical, and organic elements paired with fine metals.
 All pieces are hand-crafted in Boston by Kimberly Huestis.

 Designed, engineered, and manufactured in Boston, the Schon DSGN collection turns an everyday item into a prized possession.
 We feature silver or black anodized aluminum, stainless steel, and an exclusive brass model, all with pressurized ink cartridges.
 100% made in the U.S. of A.

 Todder is the workshop of Ted Harriss located in the small New England town of Newburyport, Massachusetts.
 All leather goods are made in the shop–and made by hand–using the highest quality materials including hand-selected leather, solid brass hardware, and thread from Maine Thread Co.

-As much as we’d like to see you in our shoppe in Faneuil Hall, we know sometimes you can’t make it in.
+As much as we’d like to see you in our shoppe, we know sometimes you can’t make it in.
 So, due to popular demand, our 1630 collection is now available to order online for Bostonophiles near and far.Go to shoppe

 Hear Ye!
 Hear Ye!
 Check out our press and special events at the shoppe.